Spikeophant/readme-robot/README.md

 ## Description

-It is a simple node.js cli to generate high quality professional readme's.
+A readme node.js generation application, aiming to make the creation of new repos with quality readme content easier.

 [![License](https://img.shields.io/badge/License-BSD_3--Clause-blue.svg)](https://opensource.org/licenses/BSD-3-Clause)

-## Table of Contents (Optional)
+## Table of Contents

 If your README is long, add a table of contents to make it easy for users to find what they need.